 - Always remember that tea contains caffeine, even if it is ginger tea, so limit your intake.

-- Stick to 2-3 cups per day.
-Too much of ginger tea may make your and your little one’s stomach bloated and gassy.
+- Stick to 1 cup or 120 ml per day.
+Too much of ginger tea may make you and your little one bloated and gassy.

 - Do not drink ginger tea just before breastfeeding your baby.
 The caffeine may enter your breast milk making the baby fussy and deprived of sleep.

-- Women who have suffered a significant amount of blood loss while giving birth should avoid taking ginger.
+- Women who have had complications while birthing should avoid taking ginger.

 How to Make Ginger and Honey Tea

 Ginger and honey tea is a delicious concoction that helps soothe a sore throat and clear the phlegm.
 Ginger ale is also somewhat similar in taste.
 Both ginger honey tea and ginger ale while breastfeeding is absolutely safe but should be taken in moderation.
 Here’s how you can make this tea.